Spot-on Bafana end Nigerian hoodoo

 In his first official game (of his second stint) in charge, coach Stuart Baxter urged his side to keep their momentum regardless of the score-line, an Achilles heel for Bafana under his predecessor Shakes Mashaba.

-This 2019 Group E Africa Cup of Nations opening qualifier for the two sides wasn’t as epic by any stretch of the imagination, but victory for
+This 2019 Group E Africa Cup of Nations opening qualifier for the two sides wasn’t as epic by any stretch of the imagination, but victory for South Africa was of huge significance, a first in over two decades.

 The Super Eagles have a record as South Africa’s bogey side, even from the days of apartheid, but that came to a halt at the Godswill Akpabio International Stadium here in Uyo.